Vipin-Uniyal/Flight-Fare-Prediction/README.md

 <h2>How it does : </h2>
 <p>Extract the dependent variables and the independent variables from the dataset.
-Split the skewed data into shuffled sets using stratified shuffle split in sklearn library.
-Used the Hyperparameter tuning to increase the accuracy of prediction.</p>
+Used Extra Tree Classifier to get the most important features.Used Random Forest for the predicton.</p>
 <br>
 <h2>Prerequisites :</h2>
 <ul>